colton-gabertan/cyber-clinic-lab/README.md

 ## Use Cases

-As a previous instructor for a course that required virtualization, I was met with the issue of platforms not working consistently among all of the student systems.
-To combat this, I've chosen to use Docker containers in order to maintain training environments.
-It provides repeatability, replication, and reliability of the environment across all systems.
-The only real dependencies are the kernel of the host, and Docker itself.
-On top of that, documentation is essentially in the form of code and config files, allowing the Infrastructure as Code approach towards managing the lifecycle of this project.

 ### Case 1: Learning Enterprise Tooling

 My goal is to enable students to explore a bit of both sides of security.
 Starting with Snort, students or home-labbers are set up to monitor the network promiscuously.
 This opens up possibilites such as signature-writing for IDS/IPS/Firewall rules, analyzing specific exploits, and learning how real indicators of compromise may look.